All Classes and Interfaces

 A mapping from variables to terms.

-A Datalog program for which each rule and initial fact has been independently validated, but the program as a whole has not been validated.
+A Datalog program for which each rule and initial fact has been independently validated, but the

 "Static" class containing utility methods.